LuisRamirezv/ServerAppNode/README.md

 ```js
 var connection = require("./database")
 ```
+- We use de function require() to import a module from another file.
 - Use the relative path for the connection, in this case the database file is in the same folder as Express.
 - In the Express.js file, we have to update the app.get code, creating a variable to store a mysql code choosing the table inside.
 ```js